 You can definitely freeze this cake.
 Wrap it in plastic wrap, then wrap in aluminum foil.
 Place in a large freezer-safe Ziplock bag and freeze.

 Yes, this cake is very easy to make dairy-free by using vegan butter and dairy-free yogurt.

-Want more delicious gluten free cake recipes?
-Try one of these!
+Want more easy gluten free cake recipes:

 Gluten Free Chocolate Pumpkin Cake